RLBot/RLBotPythonExample/README.md

 #### Action folder
 * One folder for each action that contains:
   * Two configuration files (test_agent.cgf and rlbot.cfg)
-  * One python file that contains testing environments
+  * One python file that contains a bot to test the action
   * One python file that contains the action
-  * One run.bat to test the action
+  * One run.bat or run.py to test the action

 ## Definition of concepts